’20 Things I Wish I Knew Before I Jumpstart Weight Loss’ – Monica May

 Especially when you’re just starting in the gym – your body is in shock.

-You’re suddenly starting to “waste” this extra energy on daily basis and your body is probably alert, telling you to eat more.
+You’re suddenly starting to “waste” this extra energy on a daily basis and your body is probably alert, telling you to eat more.

 When I first started working out, I was feeling so hungry I couldn’t even wait for my dinner to cook.